virgili0/Virgilio/Topics/use_cases.md

 accessible via the cloud) or distributed (so-called on-device AI, supported by the modern edge computing technologies).

+- AI and 5G connectivity form a disruptive combination.
+The 5G, that is the network of fifth generation, will officially arrive from 2020 and will allow to connect the millions of devices worldwide at high speed and with low latency, opening up the doors to the creation of new application scenarios, hitherto not feasible, on a single global nervous system in different industrial sectors.
+5G networks will be able to be managed through different techniques of machine learning, which translate into self-diagnosis, self-configuration, self-optimisation, self-repair, self-protection2 .
+AI and 5G put the network at the service of the user thanks to the edge computing and its intrinsic characteristics of hyper-distributed and hyper-connected computational model.

+- With the spread of distributed ledger technologies (of which the blockchain is a case of the specific) and in particular of smart contracts, the role of Artificial Intelligence will become even more relevant.
+The decentralised nature of these technologies and the possibility of validating the data collected by them allows to improve The accuracy of AI systems, as well as to distribute the computing power over multiple nodes, potentially reducing the costs and therefore the accessibility of the technology.

+- The enabling factor of the AI par excellence is Cloud Computing: it is a technology that allows you to take advantage, via remote service, of hardware resources and software services - such as mass storage for data storage or power of Accessory calculation - the use of which is offered as a service by a provider.
+Solutions AI can be maintained on local data centers - even individual servers: this phenomenon is opening the door to hybrid scenarios that allow the use of this technology even under poor connectivity conditions or other restrictions.

 ----
 Written by _clone95_